UQ-RCC/pitschi-docs/faq-datamover.md

 - Proceed to select the 'collection ID' to view caches linked to it, which are useful for utilizing datamover.
 - If the imb cache is not visible, include it by clicking the 'add/edit cache' button.
 Opt for the imb cache from the provided dropdown menu.
 - Assign it a priority of '1' and confirm by clicking the 'submit' button.

+## 8. What are the filter criteria for the project selection list when I start a new experiment ?

+The datamover has configuration settings for the list of managed collections, and for the RDM cache to use to sync data.
+The Pitschi server has an assigned collection and a list of RDM caches for each project.
+When you start an experiment you get a list of the projects that include you as a participant, and have a collection in the datamover list of managed collections or have the datamover RDM cache in the project's list of caches.